berserus/Exercice-Int-gr-/README.md

 # Exercice-Intégré
-Conception d'une application .net(web API + MVC).
+Conception from A-Z of a .NET(web API + MVC) app.
 For the sake of simplicity, we used only the Products, Suppliers and Categories models in the Database.